Seasonal depression in the Netherlands: what to do when feeling SAD

 As mentioned before, it can get difficult to wake up in the morning or get to bed at night because of changes in your hormone and brain chemical levels.

-If it’s only mild symptoms that you are exhibiting, try to get to bed at the same time every day, and wake up at the same time.
-Be sure to get 7-8 hours of sleep at least, between the same times.
+If it’s only mild symptoms that you are exhibiting, try to get to bed and wake up at the same time every day.
+Be sure to get at least 7-8 hours of sleep between the same times.
+This may seem silly, but sleep affects much more than we realise.

 Maintaining a healthy sleep schedule can help your mental health.
-Image: Unsplash
+Image: Freepik

-Bonus points if you want to write down a few good things that happened to you that day because being depressed can make you feel like nothing is going right.
+Bonus points if you want to write down a few good things that happened to you that day!
+Being depressed can make you feel like nothing is going right, but this can make you realise it’s not all bad.
+Even if some good things are very small, it’s better than nothing!

 Dust off your gym clothes

 Exercise, even when your brain tells you not to.
-If you’re like me, a person with a severe lack of physical activity in their life, start off small: start with a nice long walk.
+Start off small: start with a walk.
+Remember: anything is better than nothing.

 Do this for a week, increasing your distance slowly.
 Slowly build up your stamina by turning your walks into jogs, and try to keep increasing the distance you cover.

-Maybe even try to start doing yoga at home.
-Image: Unsplash
+You can even try to do yoga at home.
+Image: Depositphotos

-If jogging is not your thing, we are in the Netherlands!
+If jogging is not your thing, geen probleem!
 Your bike is there when you need it.
-You can also join the gym, take up yoga, try zumba, salsa, kick-boxing, or even rock climbing!
+You can also join the gym, take up yoga, try Zumba, salsa, kickboxing, or even rock climbing!
 Basically, any physical activity is good for you.
 It is up to you to decide what kind.

 Light therapy

-Yes, there is something called a SAD lamp, and you can buy it on Bol or Cool Blue!
+Yes, there is something called a SAD lamp (or the more positive “happy lamp”, they both mean the same thing), and you can buy it on Bol!
 It’s basically a lamp that emits light which mimics sunshine.

 “Sunshine” vitamin supplements

-The lack of sunlight could lead to serious Vitamin D deficiency.
-When there is no natural source, like the sun, it is important to incorporate it into your diet.
+The lack of sunlight can also be linked to vitamin D deficiency.
+When there is no natural source of vitamin D, like the sun, it is important to incorporate it into your diet.

 Your support system is the group of people who you can always rely on to take care of you when you cannot take care of yourself.